srappel/openindexmaps-py/README.md

 # openindexmaps-py

-A python package for OpenIndexMaps
+A Python package for OpenIndexMaps

 ## Goals:
 * Create OpenIndexMaps from other formats, like Geodex or Shapefiles
 * Edit existing OpenIndexMaps by adding or modifying records in the CLI
 * Create new OpenIndexMaps with the CLI